For Australia 5g is close, very close… Here’s what your should know.

 The short answer is that they should largely be coming online this year.
 Telstra and Optus have both promised 5g services this year, but Optus’s recent troubles with one of their major mobile netowk device providers “Huawei” have meant that their plans may be set back somewhat.
 Whilst Telstra have some 5g base stations live in various locations throughout Australia, there are currently no commercially available devices ready to use them.
-If you’re hoping to be an early adopter of this technology, you’ll probably need to be in a capital city, and your best bet for quick access may well be Telstra (or a registered telstra dealer lik Key Communications!).
+If you’re hoping to be an early adopter of this technology, you’ll probably need to be in a capital city, and your best bet for quick access may well be Telstra (or a registered telstra dealer lik Key Technologies!).
 Based on what has happened in the past, Telstra may not resell 5g services to it’s mobile virtual network operator (MVNO) partners like Woolworths Monile, Boost Mobile, and others for some time.
 Telstra has only recently started offering MVNOs 4g in 2015, almost 4 years later than the main network.

 How fast will 5g be?

 5g networks will be able to reach 20Gbps, at least in theory.
 In the real world, your usage will likely be somewhat slower.
 Exact usage is likely to be dependent on the exact characteristics of the network.
 A test of the 5g network designed to simulate real world conditions in Frankfurt and San Francisco, Qualcom reportedly reached these benchmarks

 Qualcomm 5G simulations

 The whole rancge of phone manufacturers from Apple to ZTE are set to sell 5g handsets sooner rather than later.
 Unsurprisingly given that this is likely to have a large impact on the smartphone market.
 It may take a few years for every manufacturer to make it to 5g but we’re expecting 5g devices this year.